department-of-veterans-affairs/va.gov-team/products/combined_fsr/research/medallia_reports/Medallia-November-2024.md

 > I have been having ongoing issues with receiving education pay (Post 9-11) housing allowance.
 There were 2 checks I was supposed to receive in August and am still waiting for them.
 2 checks were sent to the wrong address by mail and have not been located or sent to me via direct deposit, as expressed that they would by 2 VA Reps.
 The information on the website is quite confusing and is not the same as what the representatives see on their side in the system.
 I now see an overpayment debt and I'll be calling for a 6th time to attempt to resolve this issue.

 > I had a copay regularly for years.
-There wasnâ€™t any notice that failed the means test so I would have to pay regular.
+There wasn't any notice that failed the means test so I would have to pay regular.
 I think that I was billed untimely, and billed too much.
 After many years a bill appears from where?
-It goes into collection, and again I failed a means test and thereâ€™s the same amount billed to me again.
+It goes into collection, and again I failed a means test and there's the same amount billed to me again.

 > The information does not match information provided by telephone